 Two of California’s National Football League teams are pumped for a prime-time matchup against one another.
 Bragging rights are on the line.

 But there’s just one problem.
-Sports betting isn’t legal in this West Coast state … yet.
+Sports betting, while legal now, isn’t available at local casinos in this West Coast state … yet.

 Betting Laws in California

 Almost 40 million people live in California.
 Los Angeles, with four million residents, is the state’s largest city, while Sacramento is the state capital.